The Blue Lamp: Legacy

 In 1951, a stage play of the same name was written by Willis and Read.
 It ran for 32 performances at the Hippodrome in London.
 It also played at the Hippodrome in Bristol.
 In 1952, the play ran for 192 performances in a summer season at the Grand Theatre, Blackpool, Lancashire.
 Gordon Harker took the role of George Dixon, while Jack Warner played Chief Inspector Cherry.

 Several of the characters and actors were carried over into the TV series Dixon of Dock Green, including the resurrected Dixon, still played by Warner.
 The series ran on BBC Television (BBC1) for twenty-one years from 1955 to 1976, with Warner being over eighty by the time of its conclusion.

 In 1988, Arthur Ellis's satirical BBC Two play The Black and Blue Lamp had the film characters of Riley (Sean Chapman) and PC "Taffy" Hughes (Karl Johnson) transported forward in time into an episode of The Filth, a gritty contemporary police television series, replacing their modern-day counterparts.

-The League of Extraordinary Gentlemen: Black Dossier by Alan Moore and Kevin O'Neill has one panel suggesting a George Dixon died in August 1898, the time-period given for the first two graphic novels, as well as The War of the Worlds.

-There is a real George Dixon (1820–98) who was a Victorian politician whom Balcon's school was named after.

 In 2010, the BBC Television drama Ashes to Ashes concluded with a short clip of George Dixon, referring to the similarity to Dixon's death in The Blue Lamp and subsequent resurrection for the television series and the underlying plot of the show.